ndexondeck/lauditor/README.md

 ```

-Similarly, model that will be used for authorization user must implement the AuthorizationUser interface
+Similarly, models that will be used for authorization user must implement the AuthorizationUser interface
 ```php
 use Ndexondeck\Lauditor\Contracts\AuthorizationUser;